Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity: Introduction

 The mathematically precise version of this theorem is presented by Theorem~\ref{th2}, Corollary~\ref{cor1} and Theorem~\ref{th4}.
 They give a mathematical justification for the results in \cite{MJE1, MJE2}, which are obtained by a formal analysis and a perturbative argument with the aid of numerical simulations.

 The organization of this paper is as follows.
 In the next section, we construct stationary solutions with a single internal transition layer by the matched asymptotic expansion method \cite{I} which was used for scalar reaction-diffusion equations with bistable nonlinearity dependent on the spatial variable $x$.
 The first key of our construction is to find a rule for recursively performing the matched asymptotic expansion of any order under the constraint condition \eqref{a2xyz}.
 Moreover, the second key is to apply the implicit function theorem to guarantee that the stationary solutions exactly satisfy the constraint condition \eqref{a2xyz}.
 In Section \ref{stability}, we show the stability of the stationary solutions with a single internal transition layer on the basis of the singular perturbation method by \cite{HS, NF} which were used for reaction-diffusion systems with bistable nonlinearity of FitzHugh-Nagumo type.
 Here, we cannot apply the Lax-Milgram theorem to the singular limit eigenvalue problem (SLEP) for investigating the behavior of a critical eigenvalue which essentially determines the stability of the stationary solutions.
 In spite of this complication, we can give the precise characterization of the critical eigenvalue due to a natural constrained condition derived from the conservation law.
-Consequently, we can show the stability of the stationary solutions with a single internal transition layer under the assumptions (A1), (A2) and (A3).
+Consequently, we can show the stability of the stationary solutions with a single internal transition layer under Assumption~\ref{ass1} when $J'(v^*) > 0$.
+In Section 4, we present some examples of mass-conserving reaction-diffusion systems which have a stationary solution with a single internal transition layer with the aid of numerical simulations.
+We show a precise profile of the stationary solution, where the $v$-component also exhibits a transition layer at $x = x^*$ as well as the $u$-component.
+Moreover, our numerical simulations show that the stationary solution is unstable if $J'(v^*) < 0$, which supports that the sign of $J'(v^*)$ gives the stability criterion of stationary solutions with a single internal transition layer.
 Section \ref{conclude} is devoted to concluding remarks.